 Both of Brock's gadgets are great.
 Rocket Laces is great for jumping away from close range brawlers.
 Rocket fuel is awesome for destroying walls and giving you more places to shoot.
 Overall, Brock doesn't need a hypercharge to remain with the best of the best.
 Overall, he received no changes in the latest Starr Toon update, but still great to use nonetheless.

 El Primo – El Primo's new Hypercharge now puts him among the best close-range brawlers in Brawl Stars.
-Then, he was one of the worst.
+For a time, he was one of the worst.
 Personally, we love using in him in Brawl Ball, where he deals a ton of damage up close, has a ton of HP, and comes with a deadly Super.

 Additionally, he can jump to the other side of the map, destroy some walls, and open lanes for scoring.
 He used to be a rather average close-range brawler, but he's easy to get and fun to play with now that he's got a Hypercharge ability.